Chapter 33 : Those Who Defied the Dark Lord

 “He’s gone!” cried one of the newcomers.
 She looked back at the other two.

 Sirius let go of my shoulder and sat down on a crumbled column, holding on to his leg.
 His shoe was covered in blood.
-The duelling with a broken leg must have taken quite a toll on him.
+But still he fired spells at Death Eaters, despite not being able to walk.

 Charlotte came stumbling around a corner.
 “Lester’s been Stunned, he’s unconscious,” she panted as she ran over to me.
 “Who are all these people?”

 “Aurors, maybe,” I said.
-“I don’t know, but I’m sure glad they came – they scared Voldemort away.”
+“I don’t know, but I’m glad they came – they scared Voldemort away.”
 I looked back into the main room.
-The Aurors, James, and Lily were still fighting the Death Eaters.
+The Aurors, James, and Lily were still fighting the Death Eaters while Charlotte and I hid, hearts pounding.
+And my head was spinning, but we couldn’t stay here forever.
 “Should we go back and help?”
-I suggested to Charlotte.
+I suggested.

 Charlotte’s long dark hair had come out of its ponytail, and she brushed a loose strand off her sweaty face.
 I gasped when I saw what was on her wrist: the gold and sapphire wristwatch.
 How in Merlin’s name had she managed to get hold of that?